MEET THE TEAM

 My name is Reilly Kungl.
 I am 18 years old, and I am currently a senior at Cannon School.
 I was originally born in Allentown, Pennsylvania, and at the age of 6, my family moved to Davidson, North Carolina.
 I have been here ever since.
 I am currently involved in my community by being a big brother at the Boys and Girls Club of Concord for the past 2 years.
 Also, I had the pleasure of participating in a week-long Habitat for Humanity trip this past winter.
 For the past 3 years while at Cannon, I have been on the varsity baseball team and have been involved in the student ambassador network an in student government.
 Just recently, I was honored to be elected Student Body President for the 2020-2021 academic year.
 I am also in the Chinese and History honor societies.
 Lastly, I have enjoyed working at my local Publix for the past 3 years as well.
 Getting involved in the community is important to me because you are able to create relationships with people you would never have connected with before. these relationships are so very special and will always have a place in my heart.

 Hello!
 My name is Drake Griffith, and I am a senior at Cannon School.
 I was born in Princeton, New Jersey, but I call North Carolina home as I moved to Kannapolis when I was three years old.
 I am currently involved in various leadership positions, academic honor societies (English, History, and Chinese) and athletic teams (Cross Country and Track) at Cannon School.
 While academics and athletics are two big focuses of mine, another passion is community service.
 Since 6th grade, I have been involved in many different community service programs and activities, and I was awarded the Presidential Community Service Award in 2019.
-I have volunteered in past summers to intern for both NC Governor Roy Cooper and US Representative Richard Hudson.
+I have volunteered in past summers to intern for both NC Governor Roy Cooper and US Congressman Richard Hudson.
 Of special note, for the summers of 2018 and 2019, I have had the honor and privilege of participating as a one-on-one helper camper in the HUGS program (Helping Understand God through Sharing).
 Sponsored by the Episcopal Diocese of NC, HUGS offers special needs adults the opportunity to participate in the traditional summer camp experience.
-My passion for using my talents and resources to give back to my community led me to the idea and founding of the Spread Joy project in the spring of 2020.
+My passion for using my talents and resources to give back to my community led me to the idea and founding of the Spread JOY project in the spring of 2020.
 Project Spread JOY gives me an opportunity to give back to the world and to others.
-I hold this idea of "giving back" in high regard.
+"Giving back" is a top priority in my life.

 Hi!
 My name is Harrison Powe.
 I was born in Huntersville, North Carolina, and have lived here my whole life.
 I am a senior at Lake Norman Charter High School.
 Alongside my schoolwork, I am also a competitive swimmer.
 Being a competitive swimming requires 25 hours a week of training, 11 months out of the year, on top of my school work.
 Additionally, I am an honors student, currently carrying a 4.0 GPA and at the top of my class.
 Needless to say, I am dedicated to my academics swimming, which has paid off as I have just recently committed to Brown University!
 Project Spread JOY gives me an opportunity to connect with older generations and make relationships with people much wiser and with more knowledge than me.
 It has made me see things from different perspectives which has helped me grow as a person.